The Steel Trap: Plot

-With a million dollars cash in the vault, Jim Osborne (Joseph Cotten), a long term bank employee who has advanced to assistant bank manager in Los Angeles, is tempted to steal from his own bank and flee the country.
+With a million dollars cash in the vault, Jim Osborne, a long term bank employee who has advanced to assistant bank manager in Los Angeles, is tempted to steal from his own bank and flee the country.
 Doing research at the library, he learns that Brazil has no extradition treaty with the United States.
 If he steals the money at close of business on a Friday, he will have time to travel to Brazil before the theft is discovered on Monday's opening.
 But the season when the bank opens on Saturdays is about to begin, so he must take action the same week or else wait for months.

-He tells his wife Laurie (Teresa Wright) that the bank is sending him to Rio de Janeiro on business and he wants her and their daughter to travel with him.
+He tells his wife Laurie that the bank is sending him to Rio de Janeiro on business and he wants her and their daughter to travel with him.
 It is a great opportunity for his career, he says, and he has been given it in preference over the person who would normally be sent, so he cautions her not to talk to anyone about it.
 Laurie is delighted with the news, but insists their daughter stay at home with Laurie's mother.
 Jim decides he can send for her after Laurie knows they are staying in Rio.

 With his inside knowledge and trusted position, the theft from the bank vault is simple enough, though time-sensitive and stressful; but the travel logistics are difficult.
 Because of the late timing the direct flights are full, and passports and visas are needed on a rush basis.
 The Osbornes face a series of issues and delays and ultimately miss a connection at New Orleans.
 At this point an airline employee, made suspicious by Jim's urgent manner and very heavy baggage, tips off a customs officer.
 Customs checks his baggage on the possibility he is illegally exporting gold, and the $1 million in cash is discovered.